Search

 His battalion were involved in many battles around Flanders, Fleur Corcellette, Transloy Ridge and Messines.
 His battalion were in trenches around Dammstrasse three miles south east of Ypres when John was killed by a shell on 27th June 1917.
 His battalion relieved the 26th Battalion at Olive Trench, in Ravine Wood on the Hollenbeke Road.
 The held the trench until they were relived by the 27th Battalion Royal Fusiliers on 27 June, during this time one officer and 19 other ranks were wounded and one officer and 8 men were killed; one of those killed was John Barnes.

-“He was always cheerful and exceedingly willing and devoted.
+In sending his sympathy with the parents, Pte Barnes’ Captain writes :- “He was always cheerful and exceedingly willing and devoted.
 Only a few minutes before he was killed, I passed him and asked if all was well.
 He answered yes.
 May it be some consolation to you to know that your son gave his life to hold what he helped to win.
-He has contributed to the great name of his company and Battalion and it now lies with us to further the cause of our country, for which he so nobly gave his life”
+He has contributed to the great name of his company and Battalion and it now lies with us to further the cause of our country, for which he so nobly gave his life.
+You perhaps, would like to know that he was killed by a shell.
+We have spotted the German battery, and are now giving them a far worse time that they gave us.”

 John has no known grave his name appears on Bay 13 Stone G of the Menin Gate Memorial.